 Finding a studio and starting your yoga journey

 Yoga is growing to be more and more popular so there’s bound to be a studio near you, whether you’re studying in Melbourne, Sydney, Adelaide or Perth.
-Alternatively, there are heaps of free options on platforms like YouTube or apps that you can try at home – even if it’s just 10 minutes a day!
+Alternatively, there are heaps of free options on platforms like YouTube (for example here) or apps that you can try at home – even if it’s just 10 minutes a day!

 What to bring to your first yoga class